pymodbus-dev/pymodbus/README.rst

 Internals
 ^^^^^^^^^

-There are no documentation of the architecture (help is welcome), but most classes and methods are documented:
+There is no documentation of the architecture (help is welcome), but most classes and methods are documented:

 `Pymodbus internals <https://pymodbus.readthedocs.io/en/dev/source/internals.html>`_